SubZane/Sublime-Placehold.it/README.md

 * Unzip the files and rename the folder to `Placehold.it Image Tag Generator`
 * Copy the folder to your Sublime Text 2 `Packages` directory

+## How to use
+* Launch the Command Palette using the menu (Tools->Command Palette...) or short key-command Shift+Cmd+P
+* Find Placehold.it Insert Image (for default sized image)
+* Find Placehold.it Insert Custom Image (to set your own size of the image)

 ##Todo's
 * Add support to download and store dummy image localy